-Standard NextTerm Dress Not permitted Polo shirts Button down shirts Blouses Dress shorts no shorter than 6" above the knee Slacks or khaki pants Sleeveless shirts or dresses with straps no less than 3" wide Sneakers Jeans/ Denim skirts or jackets Ripped or torn clothing Flip-flops or sandals Hats Camouflage clothing T-shirts or Sweatshirts Athletic shorts, sweatpants, Step Up NextTerm Dress Blazers or sweaters leggings, or athletic pants Not permitted Sneakers

-Ties Button up or blouse Dresses and skirts no more than 3" above the knee Slacks or khaki pants Sleeveless shirts or dresses with straps no less than 3" wide Dress shoes Polo shirts Jeans/ Denim skirts or jackets Ripped or torn clothing Flip-flops or sandals Hats Camouflage clothing Crewneck sweatshirts Hooded sweatshirts Step Down NextTerm Dress Not permitted Jeans Leggings athletic/ outdoor shorts or pants T- shirts Sweatpants Ripped or torn clothing Flip-flops or sandals Hats in academic building
+Standard NextTerm Dress Not permitted Polo shirts Button down shirts Blouses Dress shorts no shorter than 6" above the knee Slacks or khaki pants Sleeveless shirts or dresses with straps no less than 3" wide Sneakers Jeans/ Denim skirts or jackets Ripped or torn clothing Flip-flops or sandals Hats Camouflage clothing T-shirts or Sweatshirts Athletic shorts, sweatpants, leggings, or athletic pants Step Up NextTerm Dress Not permitted Blazers or sweaters Ties Button up or blouse Dresses and skirts no more than 3" above the knee Slacks or khaki pants Sleeveless shirts or dresses with straps no less than 3" wide Dress shoes Sneakers Polo shirts Jeans/ Denim skirts or jackets Ripped or torn clothing Flip-flops or sandals Hats Camouflage clothing Crewneck sweatshirts Hooded sweatshirts Step Down NextTerm Dress Not permitted Jeans Leggings athletic/ outdoor shorts or pants T- shirts Sweatpants Sweatshirts Ripped or torn clothing Flip-flops or sandals Hats in academic building interests and talents, extracurricular activities enjoy wide participation and enrich the community throughout the year.
+Because of the importance of physical education to student well-being, all students are required to participate in one athletic season or the equivalent approved physical activity.